mvolkmann/blog/src/ocaml.md

 can be used to increment and decrement their value.

 Refs are actually single field records with a mutable field named `contents`.
-The `ref` operators are just shorthand for accessing this records.
+The `ref` operators are just shorthand for accessing that field.
 If `r` is a variable bound to a `ref` then `!r` is short for `r.contents` and `r := expr` is short for `r.contents <- expr`.

-Other kinds of values in OCaml that support mutation include arrays, record fields (when marked as `mutable`), Values created with the following standard library modules also support mutation:
+Other kinds of values in OCaml that support mutation include arrays and record fields (when marked as `mutable`).
+Values created with the following standard library modules also support mutation:
 `Atomic`, `Bytes`, `Hashtbl`, `Mutex`, `Queue`, `Semaphore`, and `Stack`.